Boulder08/chunknorris/README.md

    The encoder parameters are picked up from the default parameters + selected preset.

 4. The encoding queue is ordered from longest to shortest chunk.
 This ensures that there will not be any single long encodes running at the end.
-   The last scene is encoded in the first batch of chunks since we don't know its length based on the scene changes.

 5. If you have enabled the creation of a grain table or supply it with a separate parameter, it is applied during the encode.